EvanHuang7/ai-tools/README.md

 TODO: fix the unhealthy container issue in go backend by checking the health file path after using ko to build image
 TODO: fix unhealthy pod issue in cluster by checking the
-TODO: reserve a Static External Ip and attach it to my VM

 4. Deploy app